 - Get coverage for your fishing gear (rods, reels, depth/fish finders, trolling motors, etc.) up to a certain amount

-- Tow insurance
+- Tow service/on-water emergency coverage

-2 Not-So-Optional Coverages for Recreational Anglers
+2 Not-So-Optional Coverages Anglers Should Consider

 From the previous list of optional coverage, even recreational fishermen should consider tow and fishing tackle insurance.
 These options address some of the most common issues involved with sport fishing.

 Tow expenses on the water are unexpected and high.
 The average rate per hour of towing is 500 dollars.
 If you are 20 miles away, it can cost you thousands of dollars.
 As you can see, tow insurance sounds like a good protection.
 An Alternative to this is having a membership with a marine tow service, such as BoatUS or Sea Tow, that may provide more services and coverage options.

 As for the fishing gear, since most people buy their equipment little by little, they are not always aware of the total investment they’ve made.
 There’s also the expensive single pieces of tackle many of us have.
 If you were to sit down and add up the value of all the fishing-related equipment you have accumulated over the years, you will quickly realize the necessity for insuring them.
 A big loss through accident, theft or whatever would certainly sour any fishing trip.
 So, it is better to be protected.